Opportunities for Engagement

 The Career Development Committee focuses on helping CFA Society Boston members advance in their careers through the Society Job Board, programming, skills development and networking opportunities.

 CFA Society Boston's Mentorship Program leverages the vast experience of our members, promotes professional development, and enhances members’ value.
 Members of the Mentorship Committee work to create successful Mentor/Mentee pairings by reviewing Mentor and Mentee applications to best match criteria such as work experience, education, industry niche and areas of interest.

 CFA Society Boston's Young Leaders Committee provides younger members with an opportunity to develop a peer network through the society.
 This group focuses on networking, programming and leadership development.

-CFA Society Boston supports an investment management profession that values diversity and inclusion.
-The CFA Society Boston D&I program began as the Women in Investment Management Initiative (WIMN) in August 2015 with the mission of recruiting, retaining and promoting women in the investment profession in Boston.
+CFA Society Boston supports an investment management profession that values diversity, equity and inclusion.
+The CFA Society Boston DEI program began as the Women in Investment Management Initiative (WIMN) in August 2015 with the mission of recruiting, retaining and promoting women in the investment profession in Boston.
 Through programming and outreach, the committee has moved the mission forward.
 We have held women-focused events and met with University partners to advocate for women.
-In order to create a more inclusive industry, we shifted to a more comprehensive and broader scope with the Diversity & Inclusion program.
+In order to create a more inclusive industry, we shifted to a more comprehensive and broader scope with the Diversity, Equity & Inclusion program.

 Financial Literacy Initiative

 CFA Society Boston’s Financial Literacy Initiative is a community outreach program designed to consolidate valuable financial literacy content and make it widely available as a resource to the general investing public.
 We strike alliances with non-profit groups, leveraging their reach to access a wide variety of audiences.
 Since its inception in 2014, the initiative has grown year-over-year in member engagement, active non-profit alliances, and number of lives touched.